adultdate/filament-calendar/README.md

 }
 ```

 Notice that the model instance is passed to the `Event` constructor in the `make` method.
-This sets the `key` and `model` properties to the calendar object, so it can be used to trigger actions.
+This sets the `key` and `model` properties to the filament-calendar object, so it can be used to trigger actions.

 This is a crucial step, if you forget to add this, we will not be able to identify the model when the event is interacted with (for example, when clicked).

 ### Configuration
-The `CalendarEvent` takes all available options like the underlying calendar package, for more info [read here](https://github.com/vkurko/calendar?tab=readme-ov-file#event-object).
+The `CalendarEvent` takes all available options like the underlying filament-calendar package, for more info [read here](https://github.com/vkurko/filament-calendar?tab=readme-ov-file#event-object).

-Below is a list of available methods on the calendar object:
+Below is a list of available methods on the filament-calendar object:

 #### Setting the title
-Sets the title of the event that is rendered in the calendar.
+Sets the title of the event that is rendered in the filament-calendar.
 ```php
 CalendarEvent::make()->title('My event');
 ```